KevinZ7/RestaurantApp/README.md

 #### 🍩 Gonuts Donuts 🍩  (Restaurant Order Pickup App)

 Gonuts Donuts is a site that allows a user to order donuts and be notified via SMS when their order will be ready for pickup, while simulatneously notifying the owner via SMS when an order has been placed.
-It is a full stack web application built with HTML, Sass, JS, jQuery, AJAX, Node, Express, Knex, PostgresSQL and Twilio.
+It is a full stack web application built with HTML, Bootstrap, Flexbox, Sass, JS, jQuery, AJAX, Node, Express, Knex, PostgresSQL and Twilio.

 ### Getting Started